blazecoding2009/Obsidian-Notes/Geography/Resources.md

 - Location of Canada's Resources:
 	- What do you notice about location and Canada's resources
 		- Mostly imported
+		- Lots resources in the north but freezing temps make it harder
     - Where do we live in relation to our resources?
 	    - We live very close to most of our required resources such as water, and food.